qichao-arlo-wang/RISC-V32I_CPU/team_statements/cache.md

 ## Introduction

-As part of our team project, we integrated cache memory into the system to improve performance by leveraging the concepts of **temporal locality** and **spatial locality**.
-These optimizations significantly reduce memory access time by prioritizing frequently or recently accessed data.
+Cache memory was also implmented into the system to improve performance by leveraging the concepts of **temporal locality** and **spatial locality**.
+These optimisations reduce memory access time by prioritising frequently or recently accessed data.

 ---